Bishop's University: Academic programs

 Each division seeks to provide a well-rounded education for all its students.
 The average class size as of fall 2017 was 34.7 in first- and second-year courses and 18.9 in upper-year courses.
+Administratively, the Divisions of Humanities, Natural Sciences and Mathematics, and Social Sciences are part of the Faculty of Arts and Science.

 In 2004, Bishop's joined the Université de Sherbrooke in creating SIXtron, a joint spin-off of technology based in Montreal which is focused on developing highly scalable and cost-effective, amorphous silicon carbide (SiC)-based thin film coatings for the solar industry.

 In 2009, the Psychological Health and Well-Being Laboratory was founded as an initiative to produce and share knowledge regarding how to enhance the psychological health and well-being of individuals and the communities that they live in.
 The research cluster is headed by Dr. Heather Lawford.
 It is one of four research clusters, the others examining Social and Cultural Identities; climate change; and astrophysics.

 As of 2018, Bishop's had a total of 2,867 students.
 The student body represents every Canadian province and territory along with 18 U.S. states and more than 50 countries.